JMead171/photo-search/README.md

 Photo Search App

 ## Description
-This project is allows a user to search for photos from Flickr.
+This project allows a user to search for photos from Flickr.